 Staff Augmentation vs Outsourcing Software Projects: How to Find a Right Contractor

-Whichever model you choose between staff augmentation vs project outsourcing, the main challenge you would face would be finding the right contractor.
+Whichever model you choose between staff augmentation vs project outsourcing, while studying how to hire offshore software developers, the main challenge you would face would be finding the right contractor.

 This is more of a hassle with software project outsourcing than staff augmentation though, especially when prospective clients focus on the vendor’s general qualities rather than the qualities of individual members of the team.